Millerborn/cater-app/README.md

 # Cater

 Welcome to my project Cater.
-I build this application to bridge the gap between people getting great food at restaurants and allowing them have that experience at home.
-A customer can see local chefs and hire them to cook their meal.
-Their cart updates with their order and when they're ready they can checkout using the Stripe API.
+I built this application so people could get a high quality restaurant experience right at their home.
+A customer can see local chefs, hire them to cook a meal and pay and checkout.
+Customers create an account, enter and are able to edit their information, view cart updates with their order and when they're ready they can checkout.

 ## This project is built with

-React, Redux, Node.js, Sagas, Stripe API, Moment.js, PostgreSQL, Express and React-Carousel
+React, Redux, Material UI Node.js, Sagas, Stripe API, Moment.js, PostgreSQL, Express and React-Carousel

+### Heroku site on the way!

 ## Setup